Icarus (star)

-MACS J1149 Lensed Star 1, also known as Icarus, is a blue supergiant star observed through a gravitational lens.
-It is the seventh most distant individual star to have been detected so far (after Earendel, Godzilla, Mothra, Quyllur, star-1 and star-2), at approximately 14 billion light-years from Earth (redshift z=1.49; comoving distance of 14.4 billion light-years; lookback time of 9.34 billion years).
+Icarus (also known as MACS J1149 LS1) is a blue supergiant star observed through a gravitational lens.
+It is the seventh most distant individual star to have been detected so far (after Earendel, Godzilla, Mothra, Quyllur, MACS J0647.7+7015 LS1 & 2), at approximately 14 billion light-years from Earth (redshift z=1.49; comoving distance of 14.4 billion light-years; lookback time of 9.34 billion years).
 Light from the star was emitted 4.4 billion years after the Big Bang.
 According to co-discoverer Patrick Kelly, the star is at least a hundred times more distant than the next-farthest non-supernova star observed, SDSS J1229+1122, and is the first magnified individual star seen.